g-h-0-S-t/g-h-0-S-t/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Dev with over 12+ yrs XP into e-commerce, maritime, aviation, travel, finance and cyber-security domains.
+I am a software developer with expertise in e-commerce, maritime, aviation, travel, finance, and cybersecurity.
+My journey with technology began in 1995, and I've been professionally active in software development since 2012.